Frequently Asked Questions

 Q: Can I find out what Meriter charges for a medical procedure I'm planning to have?

-A: If you would like to request a price for a future service, please call the Customer Relations Center in Patient Business Services at (608) 417-3800 or 1 (866) 286-6727.
+A: If you would like to request a price for a future service, please call the Customer Relations Center in Patient Business Services at 1 (866) 286-6727.
 In order to be able to give you the most accurate information possible, we ask that you try to obtain information from your physician about what procedure he/she is requesting be done.
 Your physician should be able to supply a CPT or ICD-10 procedure code.
 We can then look at our database, and give you a more accurate price quote.

 Please note that you will be given an average cost or a price range rather than a specific estimate.
 The final charges are based on a variety of factors related to the clinical service provided, the diagnosis associated with those services, supplies used, etc. While it is possible to estimate these, it is not possible to precisely define these until after the service has been provided.

 Q: Where can I pay my hospital bill in full?

 A: Pay your bill online.
 You can also pay your hospital bill in full at the Guest Services office.
 We take cash, check and credit card (Visa, MasterCard and Discover).

 Q: Why am I being charged for things on days when I wasn't even at the hospital?

 A: Please note that we try to ensure that the dates on an itemized bill are the dates of service.
 However, we sometimes order supplies, pharmaceuticals and other items in anticipation of your arrival.
 These items may show a date prior to your admission.
 On occasion, we may enter a charge date incorrectly.
 The charge may be valid, but posted with an inaccurate date-of-service.
 In these instances, we verify the actual date with your medical chart.

 Q: Why does my bill show a nursery charge, when our newborn never stayed in the Birthing Center's nursery but rather roomed with us?